Nailz71/Rampage-Mod/README.md

 a little less (384) for slight variation ..not fully tested.
 Probably doesn't make
 much diff from testing I have done

-### 128: Don't respawn items - Maybe an option for EASY, won't be enough ammo / health for harder difficulties:
+### 128: Don't respawn items: - Maybe an option for EASY, won't be enough ammo / health for harder difficulties:

    Items will not respawn, even in coop.
 This applies to health and ammo.
 Note
 armor will still be available for all players.